The Work That Renews with Kim Hershorn PhD

-Learn how your stories are embodied and grow beyond transgenerational inheritances and trauma.
+Learn how your stories are embodied and transgenerational.
+Grow beyond the survival strategies of past generations.

-The body is electric and vibrational.
+The body is electric, vibrational and has memory.
 It remembers past experiences – even of previous generations.
-The crystalline matter of the body resonates to the mind’s memory.

-Understand and work through the connections between personal, familial, and collective histories and find ways to improve your health and the health of your communities.
+Understand and work through the connections between personal, familial, and collective histories and nurture new possibilities.

 Living in Jerusalem has allowed me to study and learn about the legacies and enduring wounds of history in a unique way.
-It has given me a living field in which to explore how to heal it.
+It has given me a living field in which to learn.

-My work in peace-building and non-violent communication (NVC) brought me to Germany, Ireland, Northern Ireland; and my grandparents’ and great-grandparents’ towns in Poland and Ukraine.
+This work in transgenerational and collective healing, peace-building and non-violent communication (NVC) brought me to Germany, Ireland, Northern Ireland; and my grandparents’ and great-grandparents’ towns in Poland and Ukraine.

-I’ve also been able to have healing and research missions in places I lived in my twenties – Amsterdam, Düsseldorf, and Vienna – to explore how place, memory, and collective histories affect our personal ones.
+My healing and research missions in places I lived in my twenties have also helped me learn how place, memory, and collective histories affect our personal ones.

 Here are some meaningful snapshots from this journey:

 I can see the bigger picture and understand why I went through what I went through and appreciate the opportunities being offered me.
 Working with Kim helped me see that the universe really knows what it’s doing, that we are always supported and guided, and that there is a blessing and Divine hand in everything.
 Nothing short of inspiring.”

 – Malka M, writer